 To develop a custom probe for JProfiler, you should be aware of some basic concepts and terminology.
 The common basis of all of JProfiler's probes is that they intercept specific methods and use the intercepted method parameters and other data sources to build a string with interesting information that you would want to see in the JProfiler UI.

 The initial problem when defining a probe is how to specify the intercepted methods and get an environment where you can use the method parameters and other relevant objects for building the string.
-In JProfiler, there are 3 different ways to do that:
+In JProfiler, there are three different ways to do that:

 - A script probe is completely defined in the JProfiler UI.
 You can right-click a method in the call tree, choose the script probe action and enter an expression for the string in a built-in code editor.
 This is great for experimenting with probes, but only exposes a very limited segment of the capabilities of custom probes.